Baptisms and Christenings

 At St James The Great the services usually take place on the 1st Sunday of each month.
 Baptism services are public services: they either happen during the main parish family service, at 9.45am, or at 11.30am following on from the family service.
 Both have their advantages: at the family service, the congregation is able to welcome them fully as the people of the Church; at the 11.30am service, there's more time to explain exactly what each part of the service means.

-For the booking of Baptisms or simply to make an enquiry, you could come in person to the The Vicarage between 6.30pm and 7.15pm on any Wednesday.
-Alternatively, if you prefer, you are very welcome to telephone, write or e-mail us.
+For the booking of Baptisms or simply to make an enquiry, please telephone, write or e-mail us.